 The Chesapeake & Delaware Canal is a 14-mile sea-level ship canal that connects the Chesapeake Bay with the Delaware River in Maryland and Delaware.
 It opened in 1829 with a uniform depth of 10 feet and a width of 66 feet.
 It includes six major automobile and railroad crossings

 The earliest bridges included an existing covered bridge at Summit and three wooden swing bridges but these were rendered obsolete and hindrances with the advent of larger and deeper-draft vessels.
 Work to convert the lock canal into a sea-level operation began in the mid-1920s, which included relocating the eastern entrance of the canal to Reedy Point, Delaware, adding two stone jetties at Reedy Point, removing all of the locks, deepening and enlarging the canal, and replacing all of the bridges with five vertical lift spans.
 The new canal, with a uniform depth of 12 feet and a width of 90 feet, opened in May 1927.
+Looking for the best caterpillar parts and equipment?
+Visit this site.

 Even after the new sea-level canal opened, plans were already underway for further expansion as the sizes of ships that flowed through continued to increase.
 Between 1935 and 1938, the canal was enlarged to a uniform depth of 27 feet and a width of 250 feet.

 The dramatic growth in traffic along the canal soon outpaced capacity, with accidents and one-way traffic restrictions further straining the canal’s capabilities.
 Between 1938 and 1950, eight ships had collided with bridges causing catastrophic failures and fatalities.
 In 1954, the United States Congress authorized an expansion of the canal channel to a uniform depth of 35 feet and a width of 450 feet, with the improvements taking place between 1962 and 1968.
+However, Modular homes are a becoming more popular in current times.

 Below is a listing of the six major bridges of the Chesapeake & Delaware Canal west to east.